“Getting the most out of life isn’t about how much you keep for yourself, but how much you pour into others.” David Stoddard

 Grady often emphasizes to me that many mountains are in the distance, and I just need to pick one and begin climbing upward and onward.
 He suggested that I think about an even taller mountain, a higher calling.

-He gave me the confidence to leave my position at a bank where I had been employed for 26 years to pursue a career in professional development and real estate full-time.
+He gave me the confidence to leave my position at a bank I had been employed at for twenty six years to pursue a career in professional development and real estate fulltime.
 His encouraging words pushed me to the top of my current mountain and allowed me to see a new frontier in the distance.
 It was the first time I had ever heard someone tell me they truly believed in me.

 I had to face my fear of losing control of my daily routine and a fear of rejection as I didn’t want my employer to be upset with me for leaving.
 I was giving up the security of going to work every day, which had become the foundation of my identity.